Skip to main content

 How It Works

-When you configure an agent to work with others, Aster Agents automatically:
+Multi-agent coordination is powered by the call_agent tool.
+When you configure an agent to work with others, Aster Agents handles the wiring automatically.

-• Provides Agent Context: The calling agent receives information about available agents in its system prompt
+The calling agent receives information about available agents in its system prompt.

-• Preserves Context: Information flows seamlessly between agents in the workflow
+Information flows seamlessly between agents in the workflow.

 The Call Agent Tool